edge-experiments/gitops-source/tekton/README.md

 kubectl delete -f tekton/triggers/definitions/rbac
 ```

-Remove definitions of the pipeline.
+Remove definitions, as well as the RBAC, of the pipeline.
 ```shell
 kubectl delete -f tekton/pipelines/definitions
 ```